chao515737/nearest_analysis_plugin/paper.md

 # Acknowledgements

-This work was developed at Trinity College Dublin, with valuable discussions and feedback from Rory Brickenden.
+This work was developed at Quarry Consulting, with valuable discussions and feedback from Rory Brickenden.
 Initial prototypes were assisted by a large language model (OpenAI GPT family), and all final code has been refactored, documented, and validated by the author.

 # References